 - 1. Provide an outline of the proposed building or demolition work, the vehicles and machinery required, timeframe for completion, staging and construction hours. - 2.
 Nomination of a Site Superintendent and the contact details of key site personnel. - 3.
 Completion of the Site Risk Assessment Matrix contained in this local policy. - 4.
 Management of stormwater and wastewater including sediment and erosion control. - 5.
-That noise emissions will be contained within the limits established by the Environmental Protection (Noise) Regulations 1997 and any applicable practices that will be implemented as set out in AS 2436-2010 Guide to Noise Control on Construction, Maintenance and Demolition Sites. - Traffic management including site access and safety controls (such as signage and devices), how streets (including communal streets and rights-of-way) and footpaths will remain unobstructed, and contractor parking arrangements including adherence with parking restrictions. - 7.
+That noise emissions will be contained within the limits established by the Environmental Protection (Noise) Regulations 1997 and any applicable practices that will be implemented as set out in AS 2436-2010 Guide to Noise Control on Construction, Maintenance and Demolition Sites. - 6.
+Traffic management including site access and safety controls (such as signage and devices), how streets (including communal streets and rights-of-way) and footpaths will remain unobstructed, and contractor parking arrangements including adherence with parking restrictions. - 7.
 The loading and unloading of materials including maneuvering and minimising impacts on rights-of-way.

-- 8. The means to protect vegetation and verge trees, kerbs, footpaths, and other Shire infrastructure such as fencing as per AS 4970-2009 and the use of ground protection mats. - 9.
+- 8. The means to protect vegetation and verge trees, kerbs, footpaths, and other Shire infrastructure. - 9.
 The location and purpose of temporary site buildings and the location of laydown areas. - 10.
 The management of waste materials and the location of bulk bins. - 11.
 Site security (such as temporary fencing and monitoring). - 12.
 How pool safety barriers will be maintained (if applicable). - 13.
 Stakeholder consultation and complaints management practices, a copy of any notification letter and the extent of distribution, and emergency arrangements.